 - Convenience and Affordability.

-Online counseling is affordable and convenient.
-Since you will be attending sessions online in the comfort of your own home, you can schedule your therapy sessions for times that are the most convenient for you and your busy schedule.
+Established in 2017 and independently owned and operated in Pennsylvania, eTalkTherapy is affordable and convenient.
+Since you attend sessions online or on the phone from the comfort of your home, dorm room or office, you can schedule your therapy or coaching sessions for times that are the most convenient for you and your busy schedule.

-It can be an important tool to help you learn more about your psychological health.
-Even if you feel like your mental well-being is strong, online counseling can help you become psychologically stronger.
-You can learn more about your behaviors and coping strategies that will lead to better psychological health. eTalkTherapy also offers easy access for college students, stay-at-home parents, veterans, those living in rural or remote areas, as well as those living with physical illnesses or limitations.
+eTalkTherapy offers easy access for college students, stay-at-home parents, business travelers, retirees, busy professionals, new parents, those living in rural or remote areas, as well as those living with anxiety, depression or physical illnesses or limitations.
+It can be an important tool to help you learn more about your psychological health and your relationships with others.
+Even if you feel like your mental well-being is strong, online counseling can help you become psychologically stronger as a person or as a couple.
+You can learn more about your behaviors and coping strategies that will lead to better psychological health and better relationships.

 Is eTalkTherapy Effective?

+YES.
 Distance communication between a therapist and a client is not a new concept.
 Even Sigmund Freud used written correspondence extensively to communicate with his clients.
 Counseling of any kind, including online counseling, does have certain limitations; one of the key concerns is its credibility.
-Many people wonder if online counseling services can ever live up to the benefits of a traditional office visit.
-The answer for many is “yes.”
-Evidence now suggests that online therapy and counseling may have the same level of effectiveness as a traditional office visit.
+Many people wonder if online counseling or therapy can ever live up to the benefits of a traditional office visit.
+Evidence now suggests that online therapy and counseling have the same level of effectiveness as a traditional office visit.
 In a study published in the World Journal of Psychiatry, clients receiving mental health treatment through video conferencing reported “high levels of satisfaction.”
-Online counseling is not for everyone, but it is a viable option, and should be taken into consideration as you choose your path to wellness.

 Is Online Counseling Ethical?